 - The group decides whether or not to adopt the new meeting into the district.
 If adopted, the meeting can be added to public information material, such as the phone line, website, or printed meeting schedules.

 - Conference approved meeting formats are made available to the meeting sponsor.
 If the start date of the meeting occurs before the meeting sponsor comes to a DSC meeting, the district can mail it to them.
 They can also be given a copy of Chapters 4, 5 and 6 of the Service Manual (Formerly Section II, The Structure of the Fellowship of MA), which describes meeting features, and each meeting’s commitment and its suggested guidelines and functions.
 They can also be guided on other matters such as contacting MAWS, clean and sober requirements for service work, and contacting A New Leaf Publications (from which they may order a physical copy of the MAWS Service Manual and Life with Hope books).

 - The person starting the new meeting can pick up free-of-charge pamphlets and A New Leafs to bring to their meeting.

 - The district can suggest they elect a permanent GSR (which may be the meeting sponsor until the meeting grows) to return to the DSC meeting the following month.

 Established members throughout the district are encouraged to support the new meeting by attending.
 Additional support may include “service sponsors,” helping mentor the new secretary or others, especially if the new meeting sponsor is in early recovery.

-For meetings that are at least one month old, and still struggling financially, you may be eligible for a Care Pack from the Outreach Committee.
+For meetings that are at least two months old, and still struggling financially, you may be eligible for a Care Pack from the Outreach Committee.
 Depending on what is needed, a Care Pack can include a copy of the MA Service Manual, one (1) Life With Hope book, one (1) Life With Hope workbook, a selection of pre-printed brochures, and various plastic recovery tokens ranging from 1 Day to 90 Days.
 Please contact our Outreach Trustee if your meeting is in need of a Care Pack.